cirocosta/docs-tap/scc/ootb-supply-chain-basic.md

 weight: 2
 ---

-This Cartographe] Supply Chain ties a series of Kubernetes resources which, when working together, drives a developer-provided Workload from source code all the way to a Kubernetes configuration ready to be deployed to a cluster.
+This Cartographer Supply Chain ties a series of Kubernetes resources which, when working together, drives a developer-provided Workload from source code all the way to a Kubernetes configuration ready to be deployed to a cluster.